ahmed2-1/CSSE374-M2P1/README.md

 All system tests are in **APIOutput_Tests.java**
 The test code will test sample input from the app in the files **order#.json**.
 These are as follows:

-- order1.json tests success on advanced controller
+- testAdvancedSuccess tests success on advanced machine
-- order2.json tests success on the simple controller
+- testSimpleSuccess tests success on the simple machine
-- order3.json tests fail on simple controller
+- testAssignmentFailure tests failure on assignment for an advanced and a programmable controller
-- order4.json tests fail on advanced controller
+- testSimpleMachineJam tests failure on simple machine functionality
-- order5.json tests a timeout exception on advanced controller
+- testProgrammableCoffeeMachineSuccess tests success on programmable machines for multiple instruction sets

 Each of these is paired with a corresponding **controller-response#.json** which models a sample response a controller might send.